CALL NOW

 You may have many questions when you are involved in a car wreck, we are here to help!
 We have compiled a list of the most frequently asked questions related to Geico car accident lawsuits.

-Is Geico Good At Paying Out Claims?
+Is Geico Good at Paying Out Claims?

 Geico is above average when it comes to paying out claims.
 They received a claims satisfaction score of 874 points out of 1,000 on the latest J.D.
 Powers auto claims satisfaction study.

-How Do You Negotiate A Settlement With Geico?
+How Do You Negotiate a Settlement With Geico?

 The negotiation process for a settlement begins after you file an auto accident claim with Geico.
 Your legal representation will negotiate with the other party’s legal team on your behalf to reach a fair outcome.

-How Long Does It Take For Geico To Pay Off A Claim?
+How Long Does It Take for Geico to Pay Off a Claim?

 It generally takes Geico six months to pay off an auto accident claim.
 Several factors go into how long it may take, including the severity of the accident and injuries and how many parties were involved.